Abhishek-022/Data-Analytics-Portfolio/README.md

 - **10th Percentile**: ₹-45 (downside risk)
 - **90th Percentile**: ₹+35 (upside potential)

 **Interpretation**: Path to profitability exists but requires disciplined execution on all 4 levers simultaneously.
-Success not guaranteed but achievable.
+Success achievable but not guaranteed without operational excellence.

 ---